Steve Tallis: Acknowledgement

 In 1978, his song "Dreams" was awarded Song of the Year by The West Australian newspaper.
 In 1993, Steve Tallis was named singer-songwriter of the year by The Western Australian.
 In 1994, he entered the WAMI Hall of Fame.
 In 1999, his album Zozo was elected Album of the Year by a panel of readers from the Australian magazine Rhythms Magazine.

-In 2003, Steve Tallis was awarded a fellowship by the Western Australian Music Industry association, backed by the Department of Culture and the Arts of Western Australia.
+In 2003, Tallis was awarded a fellowship by the Western Australian Music Industry association, backed by the Department of Culture and the Arts of Western Australia.
 This fellowship allowed him to study, compose and tour in Africa, India, France, Macedonia and Greece.

-Steve Tallis has been referred to in a number of reference and anthology books about Australian music, notably in the Who's Who of Australian Rock, The Encyclopedia of Australian Rock and Population by Ian McFarlane (1999 and 2017 editions), in Further Down the Road – A New Approach to Life by J.F.
+Tallis has been referred to in a number of reference and anthology books about Australian music, notably in the Who's Who of Australian Rock, The Encyclopedia of Australian Rock and Population by Ian McFarlane (1999 and 2017 editions), in Further Down the Road – A New Approach to Life by J.F.
 Hoskin (1983), in Working Musicians by Stephen Smith and John Robinson (1990) or in Jive Twist and Stomp – West Australian Rock & Roll Bands of the 50s and 60s by Murray Gracie and John Mills (2010).

 Some of his live performances have also been broadcast on TV, at Blues at Bridgetown festival in 1995 (on ABC TV, tracks from the album Zombi Party), during the Blues Moon over Byron festival or the East Coast Blues Festival (on ABC TV in 1993).
 Some of his performances have been used in documentaries (Perth Uncovered, 1995).

 In 2007, he worked on the release and promotion of his album Loko in France, which was met with great success, called an "a typical yet very blues album" or a "perfect alchemy [...] between blues roots and more contemporanean and avant-garde styles."